 One mother has been waiting 17 months.
 The other, 25 years.

-For Goldia Coldon and Sharon Murch, the case has reignited a thousand fantasies of their own children's homecoming.
+For Goldia Coldon and Sharon Murch, the case has reignited a thousand fantasies of their own daughters' homecomings and buoyed their hopes.

 Coldon's daughter, Phoenix, disappeared on December 18, 2011, in St. Louis.
-But Goldia Coldon, 66, and her husband, Lawrence, 68, have never stopped believing she will return.
-Their home became a testament to that optimism: The Christmas tree that Phoenix helped her mom put up is still standing; gifts await her arrival.
+But Goldia Coldon has never stopped believing she will return.
+Her home became a testament to that optimism: The Christmas tree that Phoenix helped her mom put up is still standing; gifts await her arrival.

 Murch's daughter, Michaela Joy Garecht, was kidnapped on the morning of November 19, 1988, in Hayward, California, a suburb of Oakland.
 Witnesses, including a friend, saw a man grab her from behind and pull her, screaming, into his car.